KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 * On the next page choose a name for your app (same as the project name), choose a region then click "Create App".

-* On the settings tab click on Reveal Config Vars and add the Key Port and the value 8000, Debug Key should be set to False and also include the URL address of the Postgres Database hosting platform for storing the database.
+* On the settings tab click on Reveal Config Vars and add the Key Port and the value 8000, Debug Key should be set to False in the env.py file beforehand and also include the URL address of the Postgres Database hosting platform for storing the database.

 #### Deployment of The App